Skip to main content

 Request body

-The query.
-This is a JSON object consisting of two maps in which the keys are property names.
+This is a JSON object consisting of maps in which the keys are property names.
 The in map maps a property name to an array of possible values for that property.
 The match map maps a property name to the required value for that property.
+The like map maps a property name to a search pattern that the property value should match.
 An object matches the query if the object meets the requirements of both maps.
 For example:

 {